 - Cutting – A versatile saddle, cutting saddles can be used for penning, reining and training as well as cutting.
 They have a lower cantle than roping saddles and a longer seat.

-- Reining – A competition saddle, they’re designed to allow the rider to sit further back and deeper in the saddle which helps them to keep their balance during high speed starts, stops and turns.
+- Reining – A competition saddle, they’re designed to allow the rider to sit further back and deeper in the saddle which helps them to keep their balance during high-speed starts, stops and turns.
 They give the rider a closer contact with the horse which means they’re also popular as training saddles.

-- Barrel racing – Small and lightweight, barrel racing saddles allow the rider to be firmly seated while still being able to manoeuvre without problems.
+- Barrel racing – Small and lightweight, barrel racing saddles allow the rider to be firmly seated while still being able to maneuver without problems.
 They generally have a deep seat as well high swells for the rider to ‘hook’ their knees under.

 - Endurance – With endurance competitions covering anything up to 100 miles a day a comfortable lightweight saddle is important.
-Endurance saddles have padded seats that are built for comfort and have the ability to secure saddle bags to them.
+Endurance saddles have padded seats that are built for comfort and have the ability to secure saddlebags to them.
 Endurance saddles are also popular with trail ridings because of their comfort.

 - Show – Meant for the show ring these saddles are highly embellished with stitching, embroidery and detailed tooling.
 The seats are usually padded or covered in suede while the stirrups are turned which means that they are face outwards at right angles to the horse.

 - Youth – With a smaller seat these are similar to pleasure saddles in appearance.
-Aimed more at older children they can be used on full sized horses.
+Aimed more at older children they can be used on full-sized horses.

-- Australian Stock – The Australian stock saddle is a cross between an English GP and Western saddle, is has a narrower seat than the Western saddle but wider stirrup leathers compared to the GP saddle.
+- Australian Stock – The Australian stock saddle is a cross between an English GP and Western saddle, it has a narrower seat than the Western saddle but wider stirrup leathers compared to the GP saddle.
 It’s not only popular in Australian but also with many riders around the world who spend long hours in the saddle every day.

 Treeless versus Treed (or traditional)?

-In the past few decades there has been a growth in the number of people using a treeless saddle.
+In the past few decades, there has been a growth in the number of people using a treeless saddle.
 The advantage of a treeless saddle is that, as well as being much lighter for both horse and rider, you can feel every movement the horse takes under the saddle.